ACGC Guidance Related to Compliance with the ACGC Standards in the Time of COVID-19 (As of June 14, 2021):

 Standard B3.1.2 Must include a minimum of 50 participatory cases; at least 40 cases of the 50 total must be with patients/clients evaluated for risk of or affected by diverse genetic conditions across the life span. (does not include simulated/standardized patients and research participants who are recruited for focus groups, interviews, etc.)

-ACGC still expects compliance with Standard B3.1.2.
-If a program anticipates that a greater number of standardized patient cases may be required to achieve 50 participatory cases for any individual student or for their overall student cohort, program leadership will need to submit a request for variance notification to ACGC along with rationale for why they cannot comply with Standard B3.1.2.
-No fee will be assigned for this specific variance request when directly due to COVID-19 restrictions.
+ACGC expects compliance with Standard B3.1.2.
+If a program anticipates that they will be noncompliant with this Standard, program leadership will need to submit a request for variance notification to ACGC along with rationale for why they cannot comply with Standard B3.1.2.
+No fee will be assigned for this specific variance request if it is directly due to COVID-19 restrictions.

 B3.1.3 The 50 required participatory cases described above must be supervised by an experienced ABGC/ABMGG/CAGC certified genetic counselor.

-As stated above in relation to supervisor qualifications in Standard A2.6.2, during the 2020-2021 academic year, board certified genetic counselors with less than one year of experience and board-certified medical geneticists will be accepted as individuals capable of supervising students for their required 50 participatory cases (2013 Standard A2.3).
-Please note, as stated in the 2013 Standard A2.3, ACGC expects supervisors with less than one year of experience to have a mentorship relationship with a genetic counselor/medical geneticist with supervision experience.
+As stated above in relation to supervisor qualifications in Standard A2.6.2, board certified genetic counselors with less than one year of experience and board-certified medical geneticists will be accepted as individuals capable of supervising students for their required 50 participatory cases.
+Please note, ACGC expects supervisors with less than one year of experience to have a mentorship relationship with a genetic counselor/medical geneticist with supervision experience.
 Additionally, supervision preparation must be provided for all individuals who will supervise genetic counseling students.

 B3.1.4 Programs must demonstrate that participatory cases and other field experiences are conducted (1) across multiple specialties, including prenatal, pediatric, cancer, and other adult; (2) in a variety of diverse settings that may include clinical, laboratory, research, industry, and/or other environments; and (3) using more than one service delivery mode, such as telephone, group, in-person, and/or telemedicine.